Tony Hogg

-Commodore Anthony John Marsden Hogg, AFC, was the Devon and Cornwall Police and Crime Commissioner (PCC), representing the Conservative Party.
+Commodore Anthony John Marsden Hogg AFC is a British former military officer who served as the Devon and Cornwall Police and Crime Commissioner (PCC), representing the Conservative Party.
 He was the first person to hold the post and was elected on 15 November 2012.

 Early life

 He was educated at Cheltenham College.

 Career

 Military service

 Hogg joined the Royal Navy after completing his A-levels.
 He received his officer training at Britannia Royal Naval College in Dartmouth, Devon.
 His commission was confirmed on 1 September 1972 and he was granted the rank of sub lieutenant with seniority from 1 September 1970.
 He was promoted to lieutenant on 16 September 1973.
 Hogg's subsequent career involved a mix of helicopter and ship command postings and work in the Ministry of Defence including the role of appointer for the Fleet Air Arm and Director Naval Operations, aviation.

 Subsequent career

 Hogg joined Westland Helicopters, later AgustaWestland, in 2000 immediately after leaving the Royal Navy.
 His role was as one of three Defence Advisers advising the Westand Board in interaction with a primary customer the Royal Navy and wider Ministry Of Defence.

 In 2007, Hogg returned to Cornwall to take up the position as Chief Executive of a local charity in Cornwall: BF Adventure, which employed outdoor adventure to build confidence, life skills and improved behaviour in some of Cornwall's disadvantaged young people.
 He left that post in 2011.